dangoslen/dangoslen-me-site/content/blog/be-willing-to-change-your-mind.md

 I heard something not too long ago that stopped me in my tracks.
 I was listening to a podcast while doing some yard work.
 The guest on the show was an author who had recently unpublished a book of theirs, citing it has caused more damage than good.
 They had come to realize their stance on an issue was wrong.

-The host said something I found profound.
+The host said something profound.
 "You changed your mind!" she exclaimed.
 "Do you know how rare that is today?"

 It's true.
 Humans are often unwilling to change their minds on many things.
 We get entrenched in our opinions often without being open or willing to listen to another perspective.
 Unfortunately, software engineers are some of the least likely people to change their minds; I've been one of them.
 We learn to think so critically and deeply about complex ideas that it is hard to shift them once we make our conclusions.